Koromix/rygel/web/goupile.org/en/pages/identifiers.md

-# TID and sequence
+# TID and HID

-Each record in Goupile has two unique identifiers:
+Each record in Goupile has three unique identifiers:

 - A **TID identifier**, which is a 26-character string encoding the time of the record and a random part (e.g., *01K5EY3SCEM1D1NBABXXDZW7XP*).
 - A **sequence identifier**, which is an incremented number for each record, starting at 1.
+- A **HID identifier** (for Human IDentifier), qui correspond par défaut à l'identifiant séquentiel mais qui peut être personnalisé pour inclure d'autres éléments.

 Use the TID to join different tables in exported data.
 The TID value is available in the `__tid` column of each exported table.